-All transfer applicants having completed fewer than 36 semester hours of transferable college or university work must submit official high school records, including an ACT or SAT score, and meet basic competency requirements.
+All transfer applicants under the age of 22 must submit official high school records, including an ACT or SAT score, and meet basic competency requirements.
 Students who will be 22 years old by the time the semester begins are exempt from the competency requirements.

 Arizona Applicants.
-An Arizona applicant for transfer admission must have a cumulative GPA of 2.00 or higher on a 4.00 = A scale in all work undertaken at previous institutions of higher learning.
-A minimum of 12 college or university transferable semester hours must have been earned to be considered a transfer applicant.
+An Arizona applicant for transfer admission must have a cumulative GPA of 2.00 (4.00 = A) or higher in all work undertaken at previous institutions of higher learning.
+A minimum of 24 college or university transferable semester hours must have been earned to be considered a transfer applicant.

-Arizona transfer applicants must have the respective minimum GPAs to be admitted to the professional programs in the following areas: Computer Science-2.50; Construction-2.25; Engineering-2.50; Speech and Hearing Science-2.50; and Technology-2.25.
+Arizona transfer applicants must have the respective minimum GPAs to be admitted to the professional programs in the following areas: Computer Science-2.50; Construction-2.25; Economics-2.50; Engineering-2.50; and Technology-2.25.
 Other academic units may have different GPA requirements to enroll in junior- or senior-level courses.